from 18-24 May 2025 (ATP) and 14-20 July 2025 (WTA)

-The 2023 Hamburg European Open is a men’s and women’s combined event that will be played on outdoor red clay courts at the Am Rothenbaum tennis center in Hamburg, Germany.
-The men’s tournament is part of the ATP 500 and the women’s is a WTA 250 event.
-Don’t miss watching Hamburg European Open Tennis live stream in a high-quality video on your portable gadgets across the earth.
+The 2025 Hamburg European Open is a combined men’s and women’s event played on outdoor red clay courts at the Am Rothenbaum Tennis Center in Hamburg, Germany.
+The men’s tournament is part of the ATP 500, and the women’s is a WTA 250 event.
+Don’t miss watching the Hamburg European Open Tennis live stream in high-quality video on your portable gadgets across the earth.

-The Men’s Singles tournament's past winners were Rafael Nadal, Stefan Edberg, and Roger Federer whereas the Women’s Singles event winners are Venus Williams, Martina Hingis, and Steffi Graf.
+The men’s singles tournament's past winners were Rafael Nadal, Stefan Edberg, and Roger Federer, whereas the women’s singles event winners were Venus Williams, Martina Hingis, and Steffi Graf.

 Event Name: Hamburg European Open